Despite advances in autonomous car technology, it seems Brits aren’t ready to give up their place in the driving seat just yet.

 But it’s currently not clear who will be held accountable if a driverless car causes an accident, and how the introduction of fully driverless cars will affect insurance premiums for owners of standard cars as well as driverless vehicles.

-Our research found that two-fifths (41%) of Brits expect their premiums to increase when driverless cars become more common on public roads.
+Our research found that more than two-fifths (42%) of Brits expect their premiums to increase when driverless cars become more common on public roads.

 One of the main factors that affect insurance costs is the likelihood of the driver getting into an accident — initial testing indicates that fully autonomous vehicles could be involved in fewer accidents than standard cars, which in turn could reduce insurance premiums.
 Whether this will be the case for all road users or just those with driverless vehicles remains to be seen.